Gary Murray

 Gary Murray (born 19 August 1959) is a Scottish former professional footballer who played as a forward.
 Gary is in the Montrose Hall of Fame.

 Career

 Born in Dundee, Murray played for Montrose (two spells), Hibernian and Forfar Athletic in the Scottish Football League.

 Personal life

 His son Simon is also a footballer, and also played for both Montrose and Hibernian.
-He has 3 more children named Eddie,Francesca and Laura.
+He has three other children: Laura, Francesca and Eddie from eldest to youngest.